 Ergonomics

-If a chef shoe is ergonomically sound, it will meet many needs, including:
+If a chef shoe is ergonomically sound, it will meet many even deeper needs, including:

-• Provides plenty of arch support for chefs with flat feet.
+• Provisions of ample arch support for those suffering from flat feet

-• Allows the feet and legs to move in a natural way.
+• Allowing the feet and legs to function in a structurally sound way

 Shoes that fit too snugly, or cannot provide the arch support needed, can be disastrous for long-term health, and lead to extensive problems over time.
 The proper shoe helps cooks and chefs prevent injuries to the ligaments, and alleviate some of the more common, short-term problems like calluses.